dvonpasecky/fuzzy-matcher/README.md

 ## Usage

-### Upload CSV File
+### Upload CSV

-1. Choose "Upload CSV File" from the sidebar.
+1. Choose "Upload CSV" from the sidebar.
 2. Upload your CSV file.
 The file should contain two columns of strings to be compared.

 ### Manual Input